railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

    non-technical language and the choices decided on by the technicians who define Bills of Materials.

-For example you can define the properties and the following groups:
+For example, you can define the properties and the following groups:

 .. table:: Properties